For SellersMarket Data

 EBITDA Multiple Range: 5-10x

-Home health multiples are heavily influenced by payor mix and regulatory environment.
-Medicare-certified agencies with strong quality scores trade at the top of the range.
+Home health multiples are significantly influenced by payor mix and the prevailing regulatory environment.
+Medicare-certified agencies with strong quality scores consistently trade at the upper end of this range.

 Home Services and Field Services